• CCA Student Sign In

 contract copywriting

-For those of you who are little hazy on the difference between freelancing and contracting, the general gist is this: Freelancing is doing work for a client, not as a member of their staff, but on a project basis and usually from home.
-Contracting is doing work for a client, also not as a member of their staff, but generally on an hourly basis and usually from their office.
+For those of you who are little hazy on the difference between freelancing and contracting, the general gist is this: Freelancing is doing work for a client, not as a member of their staff but on a project basis and usually from home.
+Contracting is doing work for a client, also not as a member of their staff but generally on an hourly basis and usually from their office.
 (Some people use these terms interchangeably, but these are the standard descriptions.)

 But…what if you want out of that contract?
 What if your dream job comes along?
 Or what if you need to move?
-Or what if you just really hate the work you’re doing?
+Or what if you just hate the work you’re doing?

 Well, you’d think that by nature of the word “contract” that you’re stuck, but this isn’t necessarily the case.
-In practice, the contract is really more for your protection; the company has agreed to keep you on for those hours and that time period.
+In practice, the contract is more for your protection; the company has agreed to keep you on for those hours and that time period.
 But if you really need to break your contract, there’s a good chance that it’s just a matter of talking to your boss/main contact about it.

 You’ll find that most companies will be willing to let you out of your contract.
 They might not be particularly happy about it (so, again, don’t ask for it unless you absolutely need to get out of it), but most will be willing to let you move on.

-Last Updated on December 19, 2022
+Last Updated on July 4, 2023

-Filed Under: Business Development
+Filed Under: Business Development Tagged With: land work

 Interested in Copywriting?
 Get our Free Video Training!